PostHog/posthog.com/contents/handbook/future.md

 We want to hit $100 million in annual revenue by the end of 2026.

-We've set this since it's ambitious and keeps us accountable for some kind of financial output, but working backwards we can do it.
-When we set the goal, we needed 9% monthly grow.
-We've overperformed, and that means  as of today, it's around 7%.
+We've set this since it's ambitious and keeps us accountable for some kind of financial output, but working backwards we can do it.We need around 7% monthly revenue growth to hit this.

 ## Secondaries over selling